pjoshi-hub/Bayesian_classification_model/README.md

-# A highly accurate Bayesian neural network-based classification method for cancer
+# EpICC: A Bayesian Neural Network with uncertainty correction for 1 accurate classification of cancer